Night View of Mount Inasa (Nagasaki)

 After we alighted from the ropeway station, we still had to walk about 5-10 minutes to the observatory tower.
 Once there, we had to walk up the tower or wait for the busy lift to bring us up and down.
 So that didn’t leave us with much time to enjoy the view before we had to rush back for our bus.

-It’s such a pity we couldn’t spend more time to enjoy the view.
-And we couldn’t enjoy the view together as a family for long because we had to take turns to be indoors with freezing baby Evangeline.
-Yup, it’s going to be cold out there!
-So prepare an extra layer of covering.
+It’s such a pity we couldn’t spend more time enjoying the view.
+And we couldn’t enjoy the view together as a family for long because we had to take turns to be indoors with freezing Baby E. Yup, it’s going to be cold out there!
+So, prepare an extra layer of covering.

-If you are able to, try to be there during evening and catch the sun turning the sea into orange during sunset.
-Fireworks can also be seen here during summer.
+If you can, try to be there in the evening and catch the sun turning the sea into orange during sunset.
+Fireworks can also be seen here during the summer.

 Enjoy the short video I took of the night view of Mount Inasa (0:28). :)